 The Dutch Mountain Trail

 Everyone who knows The Netherlands a bit, knows that it is a rather flat country, largely beneath sea level but it has a few hills in the utmost south which are the last hills of the Belgian Ardennes and the German Eiffel, but The Netherlands certainly do not have any mountains.
 The mountains referred to in The Nits song “In the Dutch Mountains” are actually buildings (as the first (I was born in a valley of bricks) and last sentences of the song text reveal).

 The trail is 100+ kilometers long and goes through The Netherlands, Germany and Belgium.
-It can be done in 4 days, but The Wandelgek decided to do it in about 12 days adding some detours to the trail which will lengthen the distance considerably and probably some additional detours because of the recent floods too.
+It can be done in 4 days, but The Wandelgek decided to do it in about 12 days adding some deviations to the trail which will lengthen the distance considerably and probably some additional deviations because of the recent floods too.

 The Dutch Mountain Trail (DMT) is an initiative of the Dutch Mountain Film Festival, the film festival in South Mburg that shows the most characteristic mountain films every year.
 In 2020 DMFF celebrated its tenth anniversary.
-In honor of that anniversary, the DMT hiking guide to let people experience the mountains in the Netherlands in addition to the silver screen.
+In honor of that anniversary, the DMT hiking guide was published, to let people experience the mountains in the Netherlands in addition to the mountains on the silver screen.

 Paper maps or gps?

 I really really really prefer maps, see my blogpost on that topic: Theme blog: A fondness for maps …